-If you’re looking for the perfect vegetable to add to your summer garden, take a look at these 7 cucumber varieties.
+If you’re looking for the perfect vegetable to add to your summer garden, take a look at these different kinds of cucumbers.
 This is the year to try some unique varieties and discover just how delicious a garden-fresh cucumber can be.

 Armenian Pale Green Cucumber

 If you want a cucumber that is delicious and also entertaining to watch as it grows, take a look at Armenian Pale Green Cucumbers.